-You must present proof of a valid mailing address and photo identification.
-A list of acceptable identification and borrowing Policies are here in English/Spanish.
+You must present proof that you live or work in Summit County.
+A list of acceptable identification and borrowing policies are here in English and Spanish.
 If

 you are under the age of 18, a parent or legal guardian must be present.